forgojs/forgo/README.md

 ### Starting a Forgo project

 The easiest way to get started is with the 'create-forgo-app' utility.
-Note that you should have git installed.
+This relies on git, so you should have git installed on your machine.

 ```sh
 npx create-forgo-app my-project